How to make a Homemade Apple Pie is less intimidating than you think. It just takes a little time in the kitchen!

 - Splash of apple cider vinegar

-- egg wash (egg mixed with a little water to brush on dough)
+- egg wash (egg whisked with 1 Tbsp. water to brush on dough)

 For the apple pie filling: